ethan-yu0503/ethanyucodes.github.io/about.markdown

 Hey there!
 I'm currently pursuing an M.S. in Computer Science (with an interest in Robotics) at the University of Southern California.
 I received my B.S. in Computer Engineering at USC in December 2019.

 I'm currently interested in AI solutions (especially deep learning) and robotics.
-This summer, I will be working on robotics solutions @ [NVIDIA](https://www.nvidia.com/en-us/research/robotics/).
-Last summer, I was working on deep learning inference optimization and runtimes @ [NVIDIA](https://www.nvidia.com/en-us/deep-learning-ai/).
+This summer, I am working on [robotics solutions](https://www.nvidia.com/en-us/research/robotics/) @ NVIDIA, collaborating with the NVIDIA Seattle Robotics Lab.
+Last summer, I was working on [deep learning inference optimization and runtimes](https://www.nvidia.com/en-us/deep-learning-ai/) @ NVIDIA.

 At school, I am a part of these student organizations:
-- [Makers](http://viterbimakers.usc.edu/): I'm a project manager and an engineer
+- [Makers](http://viterbimakers.usc.edu/): I'm a project manager and a lead engineer for various hardware projects
 - [USC Table Tennis](https://www.facebook.com/uscpingpongposse/): I play on the Varsity team, coach junior and experienced players, and manage the club as Vice President
 - [Code the Change](https://www.ctcusc.com/): I was a software developer